Utena - sun catalog

 The solid sun rays are similar to the indrawn rays of illusion when a sword is pulled from a duelist’s chest in the arena.
 The ball of light when a sword is drawn in the arena is Dios as the sun.
 Throwing the pitchfork (which Utena uses like a sword) across the sun corresponds to drawing a sword from a heart.
 That’s an important part of the meaning, but there is more to it.

 The cowbell is Nanami’s perceived sun, not a real sun.
 It is a yellow sun of jealousy that gets her in trouble.
 The white sun rescues her, getting her out of trouble again.
 The pitchfork is the means of rescuing her—Mitsuru is throwing it to Utena, who uses it to remove the cowbell.
-The pitchfork metaphorically aligns with Marie Antoinette’s praying hands and Hitomi’s reaching hand; it is Mitsuru reaching out for help (Nanami doesn’t think she needs help).
+The pitchfork metaphorically aligns with Chibi-Usa’s and Marie Antoinette’s praying hands and Hitomi’s reaching hand; it is Mitsuru reaching out for help (Nanami doesn’t think she needs help).

 Some other items worn around the neck are connected to the cowbell.
 Is the tie of the girls’ uniform a cowbell for them all?